mvolkmann/blog/src/progressive-web-apps.md

    /**
     * This asks the user for permission to send push notifications
     * if they have not already granted or denied this.
-    *
-    * It is recommended to wait to ask for permission until the user has
-    * entered the site is made aware of why they would receive notifications.
-    * Perhaps provide a "Enable Notifications" button that calls this function.
     */
    async function requestNotificationPermission() {
      const permission = await Notification.requestPermission();